xstof/Quiz/deploy/secure-with-aad/README.md

-# Secure the Quiz API with Azure Active Directory
+# Secure the Quiz API with Azure Active Directory - Service to Service Communications

+The below description guides the reader through the setup of service-to-service communication secured with AAD and App Service EasyAuth.
+It is *only* applicable for service-to-service trusted-subsystem communications where client credentials can be kept secure.
+DO NOT apply any of this in the context of SPA or mobile applications who have no means to keep such credentials secure.

 ## Create two AAD Applications
 Do so in a tenant where you are admin.